The UK Fire Statistics

-Last year, the government published the UK Fire Statistics, which revealed that 11% of all accidental dwelling fires between April 2013 and March 2014 were caused by faulty electrical appliances.
+revealed 11 per cent of all accidental dwelling fires between April 2013 and March 2014 were caused by faulty electrical appliances.

-If your appliance doesn’t have an ‘off switch’, make sure you turn it off and unplug at the wall when you’re not using it
+- If your appliance doesn’t have an off switch, turn it off and unplug it at the wall when you’re not using it

-Don’t overload extension cables and avoid using multi-plugs altogether if you can help it.
-Extension cables are handy but should only be used as a temporary measure.
+- Don’t overload extension cables, and avoid using multi-plugs altogether if you can help it.
+Extension cables should only be used as a temporary measure

-Don’t keep your refrigerator or freezer in the garage.
-Most fridges aren’t capable of running properly if the temperature surrounding the appliance drops too low
+- Don’t keep your refrigerator or freezer in the garage.
+Most fridges don't run properly if the temperature surrounding the appliance is low

-When using lawn mowers, strimmers or other electrical equipment in the garden, check that the socket you are using has been fitted with a circuit breaker in case you accidentally cut through the electrical cable
+- When using lawn mowers, strimmers or other electrical equipment in the garden, check the socket you're using has been fitted with a circuit breaker in case you accidentally cut through the electrical cable

-Yes, it’s a chore, but it’s really important to read the instruction booklet that comes with each household appliance to understand the safest way to use it.
-Most electrical goods also have descriptions, manuals and ‘how to’ guides on the brand websites
+- Always read the instruction booklet for each household appliance to understand the safest way to use it.
+Most electrical goods also have descriptions, manuals and how to guides on brand websites

-Once you’ve read the manual, store it in safe place – or in a box file along with all the other manuals for your household appliances.
-It makes sense to keep any receipts with each booklet.
+- Once you’ve read the manual, store it in safe place, or in a box file along with all the other manuals for your household appliances.
+Keep any receipts with each booklet

-In addition to these pointers, there is a government and industry-supported campaign, encouraging homeowners to register all their household appliances on a secure database: Register my appliance
+There's also a government and industry-supported campaign encouraging homeowners to register all their household appliances on a secure database: Register my appliance

-That way, if there’s a safety recall on an electrical item you own, you’ll know about it straightaway and the problem can be resolved with a simple in-home fix by a qualified engineer.
+This way, if there’s a safety recall on an electrical item you own, you’ll know about it straightaway and the problem can be sorted by a qualified engineer.